-char \rindex(s, c) char \s, c;
+char rindex(s, c) char s, c;

 8.4.
-Byte String and Bit String Functions

-bcmp() - Compare Byte Strings Functions described in this section operate on byte strings and bit strings.
-They do not recognize null-terminated strings as do the functions described in Section 8.3.

-bcmp(b1, b2, length) char \b1, \b2; int length;

-bcmp() compares byte string b1 against byte string b2, returning zero if they are identical, nonzero otherwise.
-Both strings are assumed to be length bytes long.

-bcopy() - Copy Byte Strings
+Byte String and Bit Functions described in this section operate on byte strings and bit strings.
+They String Functions do not recognize null-terminated strings, unlike the functions described in Section 8.3. bcmp() - Compare Byte Strings bcmp(b1, b2, length) char b1, b2; int length; bcmp() compares length bytes at address bl against length bytes at address b2, returning zero if they are identical, nonzero otherwise. bcopy() - Copy Byte bcopy(b1, b2, length) Strings char b1, b2; int length; bcopy () copies length bytes, in left-to-right order, from string bl to string b2.

-bcopy(b1, b2, length)

-char \b1, \b2;

-int length;

-bcopy () copies length bytes, in left-to-right order, from string b1 to string b2.
 Overlapping strings are handled correctly.

-Note: The order of arguments is backwards from that of strcpy() - that is, bcopy() copies from its first argument to its second argument, while strcpy() copies from its second argument to its first argument.

-bzero() - Clear Byte String to Zero
+The order of arguments is backwards from that of stropy () - that Note: is, bcopy () copies from its first argument to its second argument, while strcpy () copies from its second argument to its first argument. bzero() - Clear Byte bzero(b, length) String to Zero char b; int length; bzero() zeroes length bytes in the string b. ffs() - Find First Bit Set ffs(i)

-bzero(b, length)

-char \b;

-int length;

-bzero() places length 0 bytes in the string b.

-ffs() - Find First Bit Set